Intern post: Caida and the Cuttings

 Your friendly Folklore Society intern, Caida, here!
 I’m writing today to share about one of the tasks I’ve been working on over the past few weeks: scanning the FLS Library Cuttings Collection.

 This is a composite collection, mostly made up of copies of press cuttings from Steve Roud, creator of the Roud Folk Song Index and formerly Honorary Librarian of the Folklore Society, plus donations from Gordon Ridgewell and others.
 Though not updated since the mid-1990s, there is plenty of material to process.
-An aerial view of the box contents is pictured above - as you can imagine, several boxes were needed to hold the rest of the alphabet, and some letters, like M and S (British pun ifykyk), were more popular in the papers and took up more space.
+An aerial view of the box contents is pictured above - as you can imagine, several boxes were needed to hold the rest of the alphabet, and some letters, like M and S (British pun ifykyk), were more popular than others.

-When I’m doing in-person hours at the FLS office, and have already chatted with my office-mates and drunk a steaming cup of tea (with one green tea bag and one chamomile-citrus), then it’s usually Cuttings Collection time.
-It’s nice to move the files right beside the copy machine because I feel like it makes the process marginally more efficient, though the office is (endearingly!) compact to begin with.
-Prior to scanning , the boxes live in the corner behind Ross’ desk; if he’s in-office, Ross ducks and very kindly waits for the space above his head to no longer be so heavily trafficked by giant cartons of folklore.
+When I’m doing in-person hours at the FLS office, and have already chatted with my office-mates and had a cup of tea (with one green tea bag and one chamomile-citrus), then it’s usually Cuttings Collection time.
+It’s nice to move the files right beside the copy machine because it makes the process marginally more efficient, though the office is (endearingly!) compact to begin with.
+Prior to scanning, the boxes live in the corner behind Ross’ desk; if he’s in-office, Ross ducks and very kindly waits for the space above his head to no longer be so heavily trafficked by giant cartons of folklore.

-And then I get to scanning.
+And then the scanning.
 It took some trial and error, but now I really get into a rhythm: insert thumbdrive, new folder, open copy scanner, paper face down!
 Dialed in to the whirring noise of the scan as it takes its trip to the bottom of the paper and back up, so I know the exact second when it’s safe to raise the lid and switch the next paper.
-Or if I’m alone and blasting jams in my headphones, a hand on top of the machine - vibration stops, scan over, next!
+Or if I’m alone, blasting Spotify in my headphones, a hand on top of the machine - vibration stops, scan over, next!

-Of course, I don’t say that to discredit physical media and collections that you can touch, pages you can turn - those experiences are invaluable.
-The Cuttings Collection cuttings are funny to me in this way, because a lot of the images I saved onto the thumbdrive were themselves paper-printed photocopies - so for Mr. Roud or Mr. Ridgewell or someone else, it mattered to have an “analog” version (in the sense that paperback books are the “analog Kindle”).
-I’m interested in the way nostalgia for print media/collections butts up against economic constraints/ space and accessibility limitations, and this project has given me a chance to dig further into those issues.
+Of course, I don’t say that to discredit physical media and collections that you can touch, pages you can turn - those experiences do offer something special.
+The Cuttings Collection cuttings are funny because a lot of the images were themselves paper-printed photocopies - so for Dr. Roud or Mr. Ridgewell or someone else, it mattered to have an “analog” version (in the sense that paperback books are the “analog Kindle”).
+Nostalgia for print media butts up against economic/ space/accessibility limitations in interesting ways, and this project has given me a great chance to dig further into those relationships.